barumau/pandunia/esperanto/pandunia-esperanto.md

 ## A

-a danke de - dank’al
 a ke - kie
 a le - tie
 a max - ankaŭ
 a nove - ĵus
 a sababe de - ĉar
+a xukre de - dank’al
 a zay den - hodiaŭ
 abete - abio
 able - povi